canonical/microcloud/doc/how-to/initialise.rst

 #.
 Select whether you want to set up distributed storage (using MicroCeph).

    .. note::
-      To set up distributed storage, you need at least three additional disks.
+      To set up distributed storage, you need at least three additional disks on at least three different machines.
+      The disks must not contain any partitions.

    If you choose ``yes``, configure the distributed storage: